Toronto: 'The Favourite' Producer Punches Up Boxing Biopic 'In the Shadows'

 In the Shadows will mark the narrative fiction debut of Emmy and BAFTA-winning documentary filmmaker Anthony Wonke (Syria: Children on the Frontline, Fire in the Night), working from a screenplay by playwright and screenwriter Ursula Rani Sarma (Robot and Scarecrow, Delicious).

-Film4 is backing the film’s development, overseen by their senior commissioning executive Julia Oh.
+Film4 is backing the film’s development, overseen by its senior commissioning executive Julia Oh.

 This story first appeared in The Hollywood Reporter's Sept.
 8 daily issue at the Toronto Film Festival.